PTAD pays N842m to 11,331 NITEL/Mtel retirees – The Sun Nigeria

 The Executive Secretary, Dr Chioma Ejikeme who made the disclosure in a statement also assured pensioners nationwide that their welfare remains a priority to President Muhammadu Buhari.

-Meanwhile, the directorate has successful completion of its nationwide field verification exercise for federal government pensioners under the Defined Benefit Scheme (DBS).
+Meanwhile, the directorate has successfully completed its nationwide field verification exercise for federal government pensioners under the Defined Benefit Scheme (DBS).

 The exercise, which took place across the six geo-political zones of the country, achieved a twin objective of simplifying the process of getting the retirees electronically captured on the database of PTAD and weeding out ghost pensioners among them.